pharantes/venedash/README.md

   # Highlight

-    Comparisson page: created to compare vene dash with other marketing platforms
+    Comparison page: created to compare vene dash with other marketing platforms

-  # Start the project
+  # Start the project locally

   On terminal: